Making smart, confident investing decisions means having a plan — not just in the coming days but for the long term.

 Fear in the market often causes investors to panic and stop contributing to their 401k altogether during the periods of volatility.
 It is important to be prepared during uncertain times and have enough cash (generally 3-6 months of living expenses) in your emergency fund, but investors should continue to contribute to their 401k if they have the ability to do so.
 Bear markets and crashes cause the prices of some assets to go down, so looking at the down market as a buying opportunity can help increase overall return when the markets eventually rebound.

-The other thing that can happen in down markets is that investors may try to “time the bottom” of the market, and wait to contribute money until they think the bear market has hit the bottom.
+The other thing that can happen in down markets is that investors may try to “time the bottom” of the market and wait to contribute money.
 Instead of trying to time the market, investors who have enough in their emergency savings should prioritize continuing to contribute to their 401k.
-Getting into the market sooner than later is generally a mentality that will reap rewards over the long-term vs. trying to time the market.
-Here’s a case study that illustrates this concept — it’s about time in the market, not timing the market.
+Getting into the market sooner than later is generally a mentality that will reap rewards over the long-term horizon.
+Here’s a case study that illustrates an important concept: It’s about time in the market, not timing the market.

-If you have an employer match program, you should raise your contribution (if the investor has enough in their emergency fund are already not taking advantage of the match program) to at least the amount that will get you the full match.
+If you have an employer-match program, you should raise your contribution (if you have enough in your emergency fund and are already not taking advantage of the match program) to at least the amount that will get you the full match.
 Those additional funds may help make up for some of the potential losses caused by a market crash.
 For example, if an employer matches up to your first $3,000 contributed to your 401k, you should at least invest that amount in order to take advantage of the full employer match.

 Market downturns can be reasons for anxiety and emotional panic for many, especially as it relates to their hard-earned money in their 401k retirement plans.
 While the fear around a volatile market may make you feel the need to do something, anything, sometimes the best thing to do is just stay calm and stick to your long-term strategy.
 In other words, if you have a solid financial plan, and your 401k is well-optimized, oftentimes the best thing to do in a market crash is to do nothing, especially if you are a younger investor with years until retirement.

 If you are closer to retirement, market crashes can be even scarier.
 But being properly prepared is key.
 Make sure you stay in close communication with your financial advisor in the years leading up to your retirement to ensure that your risk tolerance and asset allocation reflects your shortening time horizon.
-Here are some questions to ask your advisor if you are retiring or about to retire in the midst of a stock market crash.
+Here are some questions to ask your advisor if you are retiring or about to retire in times of volatility.